By

 Over time, your eyes lose some of their ability to focus as well as some of their peripheral range.
 According to All About Vision, “Aging causes a normal loss of peripheral vision, with the size of our visual field decreasing by approximately one to three degrees per decade of life.
 By the time you reach your 70s and 80s, you may have a peripheral visual field loss of 20 to 30 degrees.”
 (2)

-With decreased clarity and range of vision, it can be tricky to navigate the world.
-If you can’t see the edge of the stairs or tripping hazards in your path, it can increase your risk of falling.
+Decreased clarity and range of vision can increase your risk of falling.
 Be sure to visit your eye doctor regularly for check-ups.
-This way, you will know if you need glasses; or if your glasses prescription needs to be updated.
+This way, you will know if you have any impairments that can be corrected, or if you need glasses or to have your prescription updated.

 2. Hearing Loss